saahuja/Multiplex-Segmentation-and-Spatial-Data-Extraction/README.md

 # To Make this Code Work:
 Run in environment with locally installed python packages as listed above

-# Errors
+# Possible Error
-Occasionally an error may pop up when using the pre-trained MultiplexSegmentation weights.
+Occasionally an error may pop up when using the pre-trained MultiplexSegmentation weights (sepcifically when running the notebook cell which retrieves the multiplex application data).
 The error encountered might look something like this:

-gaierror                                  Traceback (most recent call last) /usr/lib/python3.6/urllib/request.py in do_open(self, http_class, req, **http_conn_args)
+gaierror                                  Traceback (most recent call last)

+/usr/lib/python3.6/urllib/request.py in do_open(self, http_class, req, **http_conn_args)

    1317                 h.request(req.get_method(), req.selector, req.data, headers,

  -> 1318                           encode_chunked=req.has_header('Transfer-encoding'))

    1319             except OSError as err: # timeout error